 Gary Anderson – Vice Chair, IAIS Executive Committee and Commissioner, Massachusetts Division of Insurance

-Shigeru Ariizumi – Vice Chair, IAIS Executive Committee, Vice Minister for International Affairs, Financial Services Agency of Japan
+Shigeru Ariizumi – Chair, IAIS Executive Committee, Vice Minister for International Affairs, Financial Services Agency of Japan

 Peter Braumüller – Chair, IAIS Implementation and Assessment Committee and Managing Director of Insurance and Pension Supervision, Austrian Financial Market Authority